torvalds/linux/Documentation/virt/kvm/s390/s390-diag.rst

 +++++++++++++++++++++

 The guest may send a DIAGNOSE 0x9c in order to yield to a certain other vcpu.
-An example is a Linux guest that tries to yield to the vcpu that is currently holding a spinlock, but not running.
+An example is a GNU/Linux guest that tries to yield to the vcpu that is currently holding a spinlock, but not running.

 However, on the host the real cpu backing the vcpu may itself not be